 When can I buy one?

 As exciting as this is, they are many years from production.
 More work will need to be done to ratchet up it’s efficiency.
 Techniques of mass production will need to be developed.
-With the price of LEDs dropping every year, this new incandescent will need to be quite inexpensive to be a viable consumer product.
-There’s also the issue of lifespan .
+With the price of LEDs dropping every year, this new lamp will need to be quite inexpensive to make it to market.
+There’s also the issue of lifespan.
 LEDs last up to 50,000 hours; where as, incandescent lamps rarely last over 2,000.
 If the heat of the filament is more stable than a regular incandescent, it may well last a lot longer.
 We’ll see.
 I am keeping my fingers crossed that this will eventually come to mass market, but it’s all speculation at this point.

 You can read more about this on the MIT news feed.